tigp/frontend-project-lvl1/README.md

 ## Discription

-Brain Games is a console game including 5 games.
+B🌧 Games is a console game including 5 games.
 In each game your should answer correctly on three questions.

 ### Games:
 - Calculator